GypsyCrusader: Online activity

-He has been banned on most social media platforms including Instagram, Twitter, YouTube, Twitch, DLive, and Facebook.
+He has been banned on most major social media platforms including Instagram, YouTube, Twitch, DLive, and Facebook.

 He has been characterized for his racist remarks and inappropriate behavior online.
-He is also known for his affiliations with fellow white supremacists and internet personalities Tor Brookes (better known online as CatboyKami) and Brandon Martinez, although he later had a falling out with Brookes.
+He is also known for his affiliations with fellow white supremacists and internet personalities like Tor Brookes (better known online as CatboyKami) and Brandon Martinez, although he later had a falling out with Brookes.

 Legal issues

 Assault and drug possession charges

 In 2006, at the age of 18, Miller was charged with aggravated assault.
-He pled not guilty and was not sentenced to jail time.
+He pled guilty and was not sentenced to jail time.

 In 2007, Miller was arrested and charged with possession of drugs and intent to sell.
 He served 180 days in jail and 4 years of probation.

-Gun possession charge

-On January 17, 2018, Miller was charged with illegally possessing a gun.
-He was indicted on the charge on February 25, 2021 and the charge later led to him being raided in 2021.

 Antifa incident and fallout

 On October 12, 2018, Miller was involved in an altercation with Antifa protestors.
 Miller alleges he was trying to attend a speech given by Proud Boys founder Gavin McInnes in order to report on it.
-The incident took place outside of the Metropolitan Republican Club in New York.
+The incident took place outside of the Metropolitan Republican Club in New York City.
 Miller also reported that his backpack was stolen during the altercation.
 The police unsuccessfully searched for the person who stole Miller's backpack.
 Miller later stated "they tried to kill me" in reference to the altercation and called the attackers "terrorists".
 20-year old Finbarr Slonim, 20-year old Kai Russo, and 35-year old Caleb Perkins were arrested and charged in connection with the assault.

 Following the incident, Miller claimed he had an "awakening" and became "woke".
 He was allegedly frequently doxed and bombarded with death threats from people he claims are affiliated with Antifa following their attack on him.
-He has also claimed that person's affiliated with Antifa threatened to burn down his parents' house.
+He has also claimed that people affiliated with Antifa threatened to burn down his parents' house.
 His story quickly gained traction on the internet and Miller claims he lost his job and as a result moved to Florida.